Now available at Amazon

 What if he can’t?

 Skeptical seventeen year-old Gene sets out to wage his own kind of Cold War.
-He stages a mock protest on the high school quad to rattle his parents’ and the administration’s cages—and then is invited to Sacramento to receive the civic recognition of the California Assembly.
-He falls in love with the school misfit, a girl with a wild past and a wicked sense of flirtation.
+Along the way he falls in love with the school misfit, a girl with a wild past and a wicked sense of flirtation.
 Then Gene visits Las Vegas with his father for an underground nuclear test and discovers the terrible secret of his father’s space shield.

 Consider this to be a book of